Gunivers/Bookshelf/docs/modules/link.md

     (score) `@s bs.link.to`
     : Identifies the entity to which it is linked

-:Example:
+Example

-    Link all armor_stand to the nearest sheep
+:   Link all armor_stand to the nearest sheep

     ```
     # Once